sippy-platform/mellow-css/css/hugo/content/utilities/borders.md

 `border-light` is the equivalent of `border-grey` at weight 100 in the light theme, while `border-dark` is the equivalent of `border-grey` at weight 900 in the ligth theme.
 You can also use the `border-system` and `border-system-inverse` classes; these map to both `border-light` or `border-dark` depending on the theme class you have used as its parent or equal.

-`border-white` will give you white borders. `border-reset` resets the border colors to the browsers default.
+`border-white` will give you white borders. `border-reset` resets the border colors to the browsers default. `border-accent` will follow your accent color.

 {{<example class="grid grid-2 grid-sm-3">}}
 <div class="border border-2 border-red p-3">.border-red</div>